The Short version…

 From 2016 to 2018, Chandra created Wild Clover Press, a small indie publishing platform, and published Recipe For A Green Life, a 488 page reference and complete guide and recipe book for holistic sustainable living.
 Recipe For A Green Life addresses complex issues and dynamics of the environmental crises, and how they relate to social justice, individual actions, ethical principles, and grassroots movements.

-The name Wild Clover has special meaning: it is connected to Chandra’s relationship to creativity and nature–particularly photography, bees, and the sacredness of the prairie and grasslands where she has lived most of her life.
-And, the name was given to her by her life partner.
+The name Wild Clover has special meaning: it is connected to Chandra’s relationship to creativity and nature (particularly photography, bees, and the sacredness of the prairie and grasslands, where she has lived most of her life).
+Wild Clover is a nickname that was given to her by her life partner many years ago.

 Currently, Chandra provides specialized editing and writing services, and expertise related to ethics, leadership, sustainability, creativity and healing; poetry, art, symbolic and creative tools for self-development and spirituality; and the transformative practice of working with dreams and visualizing.

-For fun, Chanda loves to: dance, write, draw, paint, research, hula hoop, hike, walk with loved ones and friends, and dote on and connect with: flowers/plants/herbs, trees, and creatures great and small.
-She also loves contemplation, meditation, mysticism, good humor, sci-fi, futurism, time travel, diversity, equity/equality, and biodiversity.
-Most of all, Chandra is a poet, dancer and artist at heart, and a dedicated dreamer.
+For fun, Chandra loves to: dance, write, draw, paint, research, rearrange spaces; spend quality time with family and friends; make time to connect with life, nature, and animals.
+She also loves: contemplation, mysticism, permaculture, holistic sustainability, free thinking, good humor, sci-fi/futurism, diversity/equity/equality, and biodiversity.
+Most of all, Chandra is a poet-writer-artist at heart, and a dedicated dreamer.